AI in Contract Management for Danish Culpa Liability

 Liability under culpa in contrahendo arises even before contracts are signed.
 During negotiations, both parties owe each other fairness and honest communication.
 If one side misleads the other or abruptly withdraws without justification, the act may trigger pre-contractual liability.
 This form of culpa protects the negative interest, compensating parties for wasted time, expenditures, and lost opportunities.

 Such cases may be difficult to prove because intentions and communications overlap, but courts still apply culpa standards to maintain fairness in the negotiation process.
-Teams handling multiple contracts can monitor these stages systematically through automated contract management platforms that flag missing disclosures, milestones, or duty descriptors.
-Digital oversight like this offers a practical shield from negligence claims that could arise in early discussions.
+Teams handling multiple contracts can monitor these stages systematically through ClearContract’s Contract Management module, where AI extracts metadata from every document and flags missing disclosures, milestones, or duty descriptors.
+That kind of oversight offers a practical shield from negligence claims that could arise in early discussions.

-Pro Tip: Track negotiation documents in one system to ensure audit trails of decisions and exchanges—this transparency often proves decisive when defending against pre-contractual culpa claims.
+Pro Tip: Track negotiation documents in one system with a complete audit trail of decisions and exchanges—this transparency often proves decisive when defending against pre-contractual culpa claims.

 Balancing Freedom of Contract and Fault-Based Limits